gfppoy/equivariant-zsc/README.md

 This repo is largely based off the [Off-Belief Learning repo](https://github.com/facebookresearch/off-belief-learning) and contains the implementation of the algorithm proposed in [Off-Belief Learning, ICML 2021](https://arxiv.org/pdf/2103.04000.pdf).
 As such, much of the README from that repo is the same here.

-## Update

-[Fed 2022] We added new code in `pyhanabi/bot` to facilitate playing with the bot online.
-Checkout the README in that folder for more detail.

-[Fed 2022] We fixed a major pybind compatibility problem that has been preventing us from using newer pytorch version.
-Check the Environment Setup for more detail.

 ## Environment Setup

 We have been using `pytorch-1.5.1`, `cuda-10.1`, and `cudnn-v7.6.5` in